-- The Department is in its third year of operations as a legal entity separate from the City of Burlingame and the Town of Hillsborough the partner cities of the Joint Power Agreement (JPA).
-The JPA stipulates that partner cities will contribute towards its general fund operations net of the Department's program revenues based on a 60%-40% cost allocation.
-Major capital assets including fire stations, fire engines and vehicles remain owned by the partner cities.
-They also remain responsible for the Other Post-Employment Benefits (OPEB) attributable to employees who retired before June 2010.
-As such, the Department will reflect in its financial statements, the net OPEB liabilities and accumulated vested vacation and sick leave credits (compensated absences) of the employees as of the June 2010 full merger. - The Department's liabilities exceed its assets as of June 30, 2013 by \$3.9 million covering net OPEB liability for the first two years of operations (\$1.8 million), compensated absences (\$2 million) and Incurred But Not Reported (IBNR) workers compensation claims (\$1.5 million). \$116,294 was invested in capital assets.
-The negative change and Fund Balance in the Self-Insurance Fund resulted from an upswing of workers compensation disabilities and accrual of IBNRs recommended in an actuarial study.
+- ➤ The Department is a Joint Power Agreement (JPA) between the City of Burlingame and the Town of Hillsborough.
+The partner cities contribute toward general fund operations net of the Department's program revenues based on a 60/40% cost allocation.
+Existing major capital assets including fire stations, fire engines and vehicles remain owned by the partner cities.
+The cities also remain responsible for the Other Post-Employment Benefits (OPEB) attributable to employees who retired before FY 10/11.
+The Department financial statements reflect the net OPEB liabilities and accumulated vested vacation and sick leave credits (compensated absences) of the employees as of the June 2010 full merger. - The Department's liabilities exceed its assets as of June 30, 2014 by \$4.0 million covering unfunded liability for OPEB, compensated absences and Incurred But Not Reported (IBNR) workers compensation claims. \$97,291 was invested in capital assets.
+The Net Position in the Self-Insurance Fund reflects the increased accruals for workers compensation to the actuarial determined levels.
+The negative net change is much lower than in the prior year due to the increased funding levels.

-2013 2012 Change Joint Training Fund \$178,774 \$117,408 \$61,366 Capital Projects Fund 424,056 151,993 272,063 Self-Insurance Fund (788,958) 282,280 (1,071,238) Total (\$186,128) \$551,681 (\$737,809)
+Change in Net Position - Other Funds

+2014 2013 Change

+Joint Training Fund \$ 116,592 \$ 178,774 \$ (62,182)

+Capital Projects Fund 424,056 424,056 -

+Self-Insurance Fund (819,599) (788,958) (30,641)

+Total \$ (278,951) \$ (186,128) \$ (92,823)